nselby/nselby.github.io/_posts/2015-03-07-Making-Police-Data-Open:-Use-of-Force-and-Complaints-in-Context.md

 <p>Last year, Indianapolis Police Department officers working the middle shift in the Eastern District received at least twice as many complaints of rudeness and hostility than officers on almost any other shift, in any other area.
 And 63% of those complaints came from white people.</p>

 <p>The second highest numbers of complaints of rudeness and hostility were leveled against officers on IPD's Eastern District late shift.
-But 65% of those complaints were made by black people.</p>
+But 65% of those complaints were made by black people.

- <span style="marginnote">This is a test of block quoted text.
-It is supposed to align right and act like a margin note.</span>
+ <span class="marginnote">This is a test of block quoted text.
+It is supposed to align right and act like a margin note.</span></p>

 <p>I know this because I was able to download <a href="https://www.projectcomport.org/" target="_blank">Indianapolis Police civilian complaint data from Project Comport</a>, brought to us by <a href="https://www.codeforamerica.org/governments/indianapolis/" target="_blank">Code for America's Team Indy</a>, and the <a href="http://www.indy.gov/eGov/City/DPS/IMPD/Pages/home.aspx" target="_blank">Indianapolis Metropolitan Police Department</a>.
 Comport is a tool for law enforcement agencies to open their data and be accountable to their citizens.</p>